pinztrek/FreeTAKServer_support/README.md

 From the source directory:

 - Edit fts.service and make any IP address or port adjustments needed for FTS.

+The server IP address is assumed to be the current host, which should normally be the case.
+The default CoT port is 8087, default DataPackage port is 8080.

-Note that exact quote usage matters! (
+If you do edit the params, note that exact quote usage matters!
-This really needs to be set as variables which would be easier to edit. )

 - copy the fts.service file to /lib/systemd/system/: